ppribadi/casestudy_bikeshare/README.md

 #### Business Tasks:
 I will break down the task into answering these questions:
-For casual and member riders:
+Compare between Casual and annual members:

+    - How many rides per month?
+How are they trending in time?
+    - How different are the ride durations?
+By season, by hour of day and by day of week
     - How different are usages by locations?
-    - How many rides per month?
-How are different are they trending in time?
-    - How long are the trips?
-How different are the stats?
-    - How different are the rides by seasons, by hour of day and by day of week.
+    - What locations with large casual riders? (potential high conversion user group)

 ### Stage 2 - PREPARE
 The dataset consists of individual csv files for each month.
 The zipped files are downloaded via wget and saved locally.